DamianSwierczek/BikeRental/README.md

-My little project of bike rent in Java with tests in jUnit.
+My little project of bike rent in Java with tests in jUnit, connected with MongoDB.
 In progress.
-Trying also connect MongoDB database.